-For issues like this, I would not recommend addressing it in front of the whole team at once.
+For issues like this, I would not recommend addressing them in front of the whole team at once.
 It would be wise to invest time into meeting team members individually.

 You can take the following approach and state that:

 - You have noticed some behaviors within the team that is really impacting how the team work together and achieve results.

 - You want to understand this problem better so that you can fully appreciate the team’s needs and formulate a solution.

 - You would appreciate input on what they think is happening and why, and what a potential solution could be.

-It is important that you allow them to talk.
+It would help if you allowed them to talk.
 Don’t interrupt or get defensive, no matter what they say.
 These meetings are maybe difficult for you not to take personally.